Tianjin West railway station: Expansion Project

 The reconstruction of the station building involved the creation of a new main station building with a larger waiting room, a new North-South underground connection square, baggage check-in points, and facilitated access.
 The new Tianjin West station can be reached by bus, metro (Tianjin Metro Line 1, 4, 6), taxi, or on foot.
 Tianjin West Railway Station will replace the main Tianjin railway station to become the largest transportation hub of the city of Tianjin.
 The station was designed by the internationally renowned architectural firm Gerkan, Marg and Partners and was officially opened in summer 2011.
 The operation is part of a massive urban renovation project of the north area of Tianjin that will bring the station in the centre of a new residential and commercial development.

 Metro connection

-The railway station is served by Lines 1, 4 and 6 on the Tianjin Metro.
-The metro station opened on 12 June 2006.
+The railway station is served by Lines 1, 4 and 6 of the Tianjin Metro: the metro station is called Xizhan (西站).

+Xizhan was part of the original metro line, which operated in regular service from 28 December 1984 until 9 October 2001: it was rebuilt and reopened with the upgraded Line 1 on 12 June 2006.